 i) Exposed materials used in Above Canopy Signs should be wood, metal, and ii) Above Awning Signs should be illuminated by external, halo, exposed neon tube, exposed incandescent bulb, or exposed LED illumination only.
-They may also be translucent letters that are edge-lit.
+They may iv) A business logo shall not exceed one (1) square foot in area.

-i) The area of café umbrella signs shall not count towards the total sign area permitted based on the Linear Frontage Ratio.

-ii) Café Umbrella Signs shall only be permitted to display the name and/or a business logo of the business.
-Generic advertising such as a product name shall iii) Sign letter height shall be a maximum of six (6) inches.
+- i) The area of café umbrella signs shall not count towards the total sign area permitted based on the Linear Frontage Ratio. - ii) Café Umbrella Signs shall only be permitted to display the name and/or a business logo of the business.
+Generic advertising such as a product name shall not be permitted. - iii) Sign letter height shall be a maximum of six (6) inches.